Overview

 • if you're less than 18 weeks pregnant.
 Please contact or walk-in to our early pregnancy and gynaecology unit (EPAGU)

-It's best to attend the hospital you usually care with, unless an emergency.
+It's best to go to the hospital you usually have your care with, unless it's an emergency.
 This helps you to get the best care.
 Your midwife, obstetrician, GP and our scanning department can also refer you to us for an appointment.

 Going to the unit at night